seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

   - Press `Ctrl-J` or `Cmd-backtick` to open a terminal.
 The current directory of the terminal will be your workspace folder.
   - Enter the command to clone the geoprocessing-devcontainer repository to your workspace.
     - `git clone https://github.com/seasketch/geoprocessing-devcontainer`
+    - If you had previously cloned this repository then update it now with `cd geoprocessing-devcontainer && git pull`
   - Click `Open Folder` button or `File -> Open Folder` and open the repo folder you just cloned.
   - Press `Ctrl-J` or `Cmd-backtick` to open a terminal again.
 - Install required VSCode extensions.
 You may be prompted to do this, otherwise go to the `Extension` panel found on the left side of the VSCode window.
 Then install the following extensions: